 We hope that you are able to join us at Baylor University for what will be an historic gathering and celebration of black sacred music.
 For more information about the 2014 Pruit Symposium, please contact us by email or call (254) 710-3200.

-The 2014 Pruit Symposium is sponsored by the Office of the Provost, The Department of History, the School of Music, the Department of Journalism, Public Relations and New Media, the Department of American Studies, and the Kyle Lake Center for Effective Preaching at Truett Seminary at Baylor University.
+The 2014 Pruit Symposium is sponsored by the Office of the Provost, The Department of History, the School of Music, the Department of Journalism, Public Relations and New Media, the Department of American Studies, the Center for Christian Music Studies, the Kyle Lake Center for Effective Preaching at Truett Seminary, and the Baylor University Libraries.